LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 completed
 ```

 Notice that even with two subscribers, the task runs only once.
 That shouldn't be surprising since we only created a single task.
 If the task has not yet finished, then all subscribers will receive the result when it does.
 If the task has finished, the `IObservable<T>` effectively becomes a single-value cold observable.
-But there's a different way to wrap a task: `Observable.FromAsync`.

 #### One Task per subscription